cosmoosic/coshmup-book/music/overview.md

 SFX sounds can be 'quantized' (fall onto the nearest beat-aligned time interval) to flow better with the game music.
 The most famous example of game using this technique is certainly Rez, [as demonstrated in this longplay](https://www.youtube.com/watch?v=cnBR1CMWkhY).

+### Adaptive music

+Introduce dynamic music adaptation using layers or alsmost seamless transitions, as in Hades.
+These two approaches are named vertical and horizontal.
+A video showcasing numerous examples, mainly from Nintendo games: [Adaptive Soundtracks in Games](https://www.youtube.com/watch?v=b0gvM4q2hdI).
+This one showcase a basic approach with simple mixer, [Dynamic Game Music Isn't THAT hard](https://www.youtube.com/watch?v=Z-FNa6ZSsOo).
+Another channel that treats that subject is [Scruffy](https://www.youtube.com/@ScruffyMusic/videos).

 ### References

 Excellent reference soundtracks: